Some things change and some stay the same…

 I-Day marks the beginning of the unique journey that is USNA.
 It is an emotional day for both parent and incoming Plebe and also marks the beginning of a rollercoaster of emotions that make the journey unique.
 It is designed to train our young men and women to be Naval Officers, and is challenging on many levels.

-Due to Coronavirus, social distancing, and safety measures this year’s I-Day will be very different.
+Due to Coronavirus, social distancing, and safety measures I-Day for the Class of 2024 will be very different.
 As a matter of fact, there will be FOUR I-Days!
 None of the massive crowds, the expectant families waiting to catch a glimpse fo their processed Plebe-to-be, and the parental bonds and friendships to be made arising from the common experience that is I-Day.
 This year there may be a greater number of Plebes that arrive unescorted by family, which reminds me of the stories I have heard from my Dad and his classmates when Plebes would travel to report on I-Day on their own without the benefit of family, blogs, or any pomp and circumstance.

 Parents are able to accompany their incoming plebes on to the Yard, but only so far (please check latest guidance for the Naval Academy).
 Although the goodbye will be brief it will be just as difficult and emotional, perhaps even more so.
 And it will happen four times from June 29 to July 2nd as social distancing and safety concerns have reshaped the way the incoming Plebes report.